mrhappyasthma/HoN-Ranked-Quickstats-Tooltips-Mod/README.md

 4. Some icons are missing (e.g. `electrician`).
 The icon seems to be stored at a different path `.../icons/hero.tga` instead of `.../icon.tga`.
 And it's not clear why or if there are others.
 Most* seem to work.
 5. This always shows the stats from the current season, even if the user is in a Midwars, Public, or Casual match.
 This could be fixed but since I only play ranked games primarily, I cut corners by desining it to exclude game variant.
 6. The 'New Player' overlay is not ported.
 The code can mostly be forked from `game_lobby.package`, but I had some trouble getting it to work without bugs so I just skipped that for now.
-7. The mod can only be applied using the Java 'All-in-one' mod manager.
-The C# one causes some kind of corruption to the Lua file which HoN refuses to parse.
-It's not clear why - https://github.com/Xen0byte/Heroes-Of-Newerth-Mod-Manager/issues/9
-8. The GPM field in the UI is misaligned (as seen in the screenshots).
+7. The GPM field in the UI is misaligned (as seen in the screenshots).
 This is a preexisting issue that affected the UI element in `game_lobby.package` that I forked from.
 But it may be nice to fix this.

 ## Design